 Note: The Pod must contain a minimum of 85 units of insulin to function.
 The Pod beeps twice after it has been filled with 85 units of insulin.
-If you filled the Pod with more than 85 units and still do not hear the two beeps, contact Customer Care.
+If you filled the Pod with more hear the two beeps, contact Customer Care.